You bring the bike – we’ll bring the adventure.

 Open to National Interscholastic Cycling Association (NICA) student-athletes from any state, these mountain bike-fueled adventure camps will combine bike skills and wilderness exploration.

-You must be registered through the NICA League to participate in our NICA camps.
-More information on NICA and the WV Interscholastic Cycling League can be found here.
-This is a specialty camp with a limited number of spaces.
-We encourage you to reserve your spot as soon as you are able to commit.
+Participants must be registered through the NICA League to attend our NICA camps.
+More information about NICA and the WV Interscholastic Cycling League can be found here.

 Meet our NICA Camp Director & Coaches

-Vicki has been riding bikes since owning her first bike at five years old, and she has never looked back.
+Vicki Sliwa has been riding bikes since owning her first bike at five years old, and she has never looked back.
 She enjoys all types of bike riding, with mountain biking being her favorite.
 She shares in the NICA and WVICL vision to get more kids on bikes and loves being the Team Director for the newly formed Hardy County Cryptids.
 When she is not riding bikes she enjoys practicing and teaching yoga, cooking and baking, and hiking with friends.
 She recently retired from federal government service after careers with the U.S. Department of State and with the United States Coast Guard.

-Jason is an accomplished bike rider and mountain bike racer.
+Jason Sliwa is an accomplished bike rider and mountain bike racer.
 Over the past 30 years he has ridden road, gravel, and mountain bikes in the Rockies, the western desert, the northeast, the mid Atlantic, and in Europe, gaining experience in varied terrain.
 He is a Level 2 NICA coach in the WVICL, a NICA Teen Trail Corps lead, and trail maintenance volunteer for Lost River Tails Coalition (LRTC).
 He loves technical obstacles as well as flowy and swoopy trails.
 He is a returning coach for the Adventure Camp.

-2025 MTB Camp Options
+2026 MTB Camp Options

-Drop Off: Sunday, June 22nd, 1 pm, Location: Sweetwater Farm Trail Center
+Drop Off: Sunday, June 28th, 1 pm, Location: Sweetwater Farm Trail Center

-Pick Up: Thursday, June 26th, 3 pm, Location: Spruce Knob Mountain Center
+Pick Up: Thursday, July 2nd, 1 pm, Location: Spruce Knob Mountain Center

-Intermediate means a rider who can confidently ride technical features on a trail to include roots, rocks, and small logs.
+Bold means a rider who can confidently ride technical features on a trail to include roots, rocks, and small logs.
 The rider can successfully ride 7 miles with longer rest stops for food and water.

-We will start the week at our Sweetwater Farm Trail Center to ride 7 miles of onsite trails and complete a trail-based service project.
+We will start the week at our Sweetwater Farm Trail Center to ride 10 miles of onsite trails and complete a trail-based service project.
 Mid-week we will move to the Canaan Mountain Backcountry area and ride additional single track, to include the smooth and sweet Promise Land Trail, while hunting for amazing views of the Blackwater Canyon and Canaan Valley.
 We will also complete a trail-based service project in Canaan Valley.
 The program will end at Spruce Knob Mountain Center, riding in the epic Seneca Creek area.

-Dates: June 15th – 20th, 2025
+Dates: June 14th – 19th, 2026

-Drop Off: Sunday, June 15th, 1 pm, Location: Sweetwater Farm Trail Center
+Drop Off: Sunday, June 14th, 1 pm, Location: Sweetwater Farm Trail Center

-Pick Up: Friday, June 20th, 3 pm, Location: Spruce Knob Mountain Center
+Pick Up: Friday, June 19th, 1 pm, Location: Spruce Knob Mountain Center

-Advanced means technical terrain to include many roots and rocks on narrow trails.
+Spicy means technical terrain to include many roots and rocks on narrow trails.
 The expected equipment consists of a lightweight dual suspension mountain bike with disk brakes.
 The rider’s endurance and strength is above average.
 Some examples include the ability to ride across a wide, rocky stream crossing successfully, to ascend a rocky steep incline successfully, and ride 10 miles with only brief stops for food and water

-We will start the week at our Sweetwater Farm Trail Center to ride 9 miles of onsite trails, to include a black diamond trail, and complete a trail-based service project.
+We will start the week at our Sweetwater Farm Trail Center to ride 14 miles of onsite trails, to include a black diamond trail, and complete a trail-based service project.
 Mid-week we will move to the Canaan Mountain Backcountry area and ride additional technical single track while hunting for amazing views of the Blackwater Canyon and Canaan Valley.
 We will also complete a trail-based service project in Canaan Valley.
 The program will include the local favorite, the iconic technical and rocky Huckleberry Trail, an IMBA EPIC* trail.

 Dates:

-Beginner Mountain Biking: July 6 – 7, 2025
+Beginner Adventure Mountain Biking: July 5 – 7, 2026 (entering grades 3 – 5)

 Each session of beginner bike camp will target different age ranges, and focus on developing skills appropriate with that range.
 We will take our beginner riders on an introductory journey, spending three days camping in tents from a wooded basecamp at our Sweetwater Farm Trail Center.
 We’ll go on daily group rides that are beginner in nature and geared towards developing a lifelong love of the outdoors, and bicycling.
 Our days will be filled with games, skill development, and fun, while evenings will be based at our campsite, learning campcrafts, enjoying campfires, and stargazing under the darkest skies in the east.
 More information here.